Table of Contents

 • Risks and Side Effects of Dermal Fillers

-Botox and fillers are not covered by insurance.
-However, many professionals offer financing or payment options to make these cosmetic procedures more affordable.
+Botox and fillers aren’t covered by insurance, but many professionals offer financing or payment options to make these cosmetic procedures more affordable.

 Botox is the more affordable option.
 The cost varies depending on the procedure.
-If you are trying to botox correct muscle movement and other facial expressions, the cost of a session is typically around $500 depending on the number of syringes needed to correct expression lines or other procedures.
+If you’re trying to Botox correct muscle movement and other facial expressions, the cost of a session is typically around $500 depending on the number of syringes needed to correct expression lines or other procedures.

 The cost of dermal fillers varies widely depending on the type of fillers used.
 Some of the cost per syringe for different types of fillers are as follow: